suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   GET /devices/device/DEVICENAME/status
 		   headers: {'Authorization': 'Bearer ' + token.access}
 		-  Response:
-		   { 'status': 'OK', 'message': string, 'value': { "status": string, "version": string } }
+		   { 'status': 'OK', 'message': string, 'value': { "status": int, "version": string } }
 		   { 'status': 'NG', 'message': string, 'value': { "heartbeat": string, "version": string} }
-		   // status can be any of the following: restarting, stopping, stopped, starting, running
+		   // status is an index of the value in the list of statuses
+		   //   ["starting", "running", "restart", "restarting", "stop", "stopping", "stopped", "start"]
+		   //      restart->restarting->running
+		   //      stop->stopping->stopped
+		   //      start->starting->running
-		   // version is the firmware version
+		   // version is the firmware version in the string format of "major_version.minor_version"
 		   // if HTTP ERROR CODE is HTTP_503_SERVICE_UNAVAILABLE, cached value containing heartbeat and version will be included in the error message
 		   // heartbeat refers to the epoch time (in seconds) of the last publish packet sent by the device
 		   // heartbeat will only appear if device has published an MQTT packet